siwaar/French-Web-Domain-Classification/README.md

 ## Models Used
 We first used different methods to get the encoding and add new features and then we used, in particular, three methods of classification: XGBOOST, CNN and CamemBERT.

+## Evaluation
+The metric for this project is the multi-class logarithmic loss.
+It is defined as the negative loglikelihood of the true class labels given a probabilistic classifier’s predictions.

 ## Results